AnilBhandare09/Angular-Rating/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Rating  options (inputs):

+[ngModel]: Current rating. default undefined.

+[type]: Type of rating that can be dropdown,number and any Mat Icon name, default star

+[max]: Maximal rating that can be given using this widget, default 5

+[min]: Minimum rating that can be given using this widget, default 1

+[input]: A flag indicating if rating can be updated, default false

+[theme]: Theme class.theme number-block for number rating and icon-block for icon.

+[step]: step class.step that can be range of min and max,default .

+[title]: Titles array. array length should be equal to the max value, each index represents the rating title, default [].

+[format]: .A format indicating if rating is in percentage then format is percentage, default value.

+(rateChange): An event fired when a user selects a new rating.

+## Thumbs Icon rating example:

+<app-rating [(ngModel)]="ratingThumsUp.value" [theme]="ratingThumsUp.theme" [title]="ratingThumsUp.title" [color]="ratingThumsUp.color" [type]="ratingThumsUp.type" [max]="ratingThumsUp.max" (rateChange)="onThumsUp($event)" [min]="ratingThumsUp.min" [step]="ratingThumsUp.step" [input]="ratingThumsUp.input"></app-rating>

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.